Fiscal Year Meaning

 #1 Fiscal Year Example – Accounting Professionals

 Another advantage for companies operating in the FY is that they are able to get competitive prices on accounting professionals’ fees and reporting charges.
 As these approaches its term, across the industry, demand for accounting professionals increases in order to meet the tax department’s deadline.
-This is the business opportunity for accounting companies and they are on the lookout for companies which serve as their customers.
+This is the business opportunity for accounting companies and they are on the lookout for companies that serve as their customers.
 This provides companies to negotiate harder as there is enough supply in the market.

 Commonly used Fiscal Years